SAP-archive/cloud-s4-sdk-pipeline/doc/operations/analytics.md

 To learn more about the background, we recommend to read [this blog post](https://blogs.sap.com/2018/10/23/usage-analytics-s4sdk/).

+Please note that third party tools used by the SAP S/4HANA Cloud SDK may also collect usage data, which is not covered by this document.
+Consult the documentation of these tools, for example, [Jenkins telemetry](https://jenkins.io/blog/2018/10/09/telemetry/).

 ## Data Collected by Maven Plugin

 The following project-specific usage data is collected: